-This is perfectly normal!
-And it can often mean you are more interested in and have an increased response to sex.
+This is perfectly normal.
+And it often means women are more interested in sex and have an increased response.

-If you are having a normal pregnancy, it’s perfectly safe to have sex during this time.
+If you have no complications, it’s perfectly safe to have sex during pregnancy.

-Take advantage of this increased interested in sex.
+Take advantage of your increased interest in sex.
 It’s a great way to connect with your partner on an emotional and physical level.

-If your partner is resistant to having sex while you are pregnant, it could be he’s feeling strange about the baby being so close to the action.
+If your partner is resistant to having sex while you are pregnant, he might be because he feels it’s strange the baby is so close to the action.

 Reassure him the baby can’t feel or sense what is going on.